Reconstructing biochemical cluster networks: The cluster graph framework

-Moreover, we assume that $M$ is homogeneous with respect to a positive (multi-) grading $\deg:\Z^n_+\to\Z_+^k$.
-This implies that $M\cap\Z^n_+=\emptyset$ and that there are only finitely many states with a given fixed degree.
+We assume that $M$ is homogeneous with respect to a positive (multi-) grading $\deg:\Z^n_+\to\Z_+^k$, that is, for all $(\ver',\ver'')\in M$ we have $\deg(\ver')=\deg(\ver'')$.
+This implies that there are only finitely many states (in $\Z^n_+$) with a given fixed degree.
 In particular, there are only finitely many states reachable from any given state using the transitions from $M$.
 We outline this in more detail in the following example.

-\begin{example} Consider the matrix $A\in \Z^{5 \times 19}$ given in \eqref{eq:oxalic} which is the mass/charge balance matrix for the permanganate/oxalic acid reaction assuming $19$ species.
+\begin{example} Consider the matrix $A\in\Z^{5\times 19}$ given in \eqref{eq:oxalic} which is the mass/charge balance matrix for the permanganate/oxalic acid reaction assuming $19$ species.

 Adding up the first $4$ rows we obtain the vector:

 which gives a desired positive grading.
 We can in fact also obtain a positive multi-grading by adding the vector $a_{1}+a_{2}+a_{3}+a_{4}$ sufficiently often to the rows of $A$: